Heribert Reitböck

-Heribert J. P. Reitböck (June 22, 1933 in Ried im Innkreis – April 3, 2014; Marburg) was an Austrian neuroscientist and Professor Emeritus at Philipps-University Marburg (Germany).
+Heribert J. P. Reitböck (June 22, 1933 – April 3, 2014) was an Austrian neuroscientist and professor at Philipps-University Marburg.

 Reitböck was appointed University Professor at Philipps-University Marburg in 1978 as successor of Hans Wolter.
 He established the Biophysics / Neurophysics research group there, and perfected a multi-micro-electrode recording technique he had developed in a collaboration between the Westinghouse Electric (1886) Research Laboratories and the University of Pittsburgh.
 With that technique, object-related synchronizations in the visual system were discovered in 1989.
 Based on that principle he developed concepts and models for figure-ground separation and object recognition in computer vision.

 Flexible neural couplings via synchronizations became an important branch in brain research for a better understanding of the neural mechanisms underlying associative processes.
 Reitböck is considered a pioneer in that field Reinard Eckhorn: Flexible Kopplungen im Gehirn.
 Zum 70.
 Geburtstag des Neurophysikers Professor Heribert J.P.
 Reitböck.